Travis Garland: Early life and career

 Garland premiered his debut single, the Danja produced "Believe" on American Idol on May 19, 2010.
 The single was released on iTunes the day.

 Travis released a five track 'mixtape' called "The Last Man Standing" on January 11, 2011 through his official website.

 In July 2011, Travis and JoJo released a song on YouTube called Paint.

 Travis is currently self-managed and is signed to & working with the production group The Stereotypes.
 On October 22, 2012, he released a free EP on his website entitled Fashionably Late.
 The same week he played a sold-out show at The Roxy Theatre with Tori Kelly.
 On August 20, Travis released the music video for "Clouds", a single that appears on his self-titled debut album Travis Garland, which was released on September 10, 2013 to widespread acclaim.

 On October 17, 2017, Travis released the song called "Curvin' Everybody" on iTunes.

 On July 29, 2022, Garland's "Where To Land" is sampled on Beyonce's song "Heated".
 Afterwards, he released a mashup of two songs on April 29, 2023.

+Garland became a contestant in Season 21 (2026) of America's Got Talent.